erajasekar/erajasekar.github.io/_posts/2014-12-10-great-american-teach-in-explaining-programming-kids.md

 date: 2014-12-10
 tags: kids programming teaching
 comments: true
-description: I got wonderful opportunity to participate in great american teach-in at local school in tampa.
+description: I got wonderful opportunity to participate in great american teach-in at local school in Tampa.
 I did presentation on explaining programming to 3rd to 5th grade students.
 In this post, I will share by experiences on talking to kids about programming and conversations I had with them.
 ---

 I got wonderful opportunity to participate in great american teach-in at Morgan woods elementary school, Tampa.